hbctraining/variant_analysis/lessons/05_alignment_QC.md

 OUTPUT_METRICS_FILE=/home/${USER}/variant_calling/reports/picard/syn3_normal/syn3_normal_GRCh38.p7.CollectAlignmentSummaryMetrics.txt
 ```

 Lastly, we can add the `Picard` command to gather the alignment metrics.
-We can breakdown this command into each of its components:
+We can break down this command into each of its components:

 * `java -jar $PICARD/picard.jar CollectAlignmentSummaryMetrics` Calls the `CollectAlignmentSummaryMetrics` from within `Picard`
-* `--INPUT $INPUT_BAM` This is the output from our previous `Picard` alignment processing steps.
+* `--INPUT $INPUT_BAM` This is the output from our previous `Picard` alignment processing steps
-* `--REFERENCE_SEQUENCE $REFERENCE` This isn't a required parameter, but `Picard` can do a subset of mismatch-related metrics if this is provided.
+* `--REFERENCE_SEQUENCE $REFERENCE` This isn't a required parameter, but `Picard` can do a subset of mismatch-related metrics if this is provided
-* `--OUTPUT $OUTPUT_METRICS_FILE` This is the file to write the output metrics to.
+* `--OUTPUT $OUTPUT_METRICS_FILE` This is the file to write the output metrics to

 ```
 # Run Picard CollectAlignmentSummaryMetrics